202: The Sidehackers

 Another reference to Ross Hagen’s real-life German field marshal counterpart and the African campaign.
 Rommel did not actually fight in Algeria, however; the Allies fought Vichy French troops there.
 Rommel’s forces fought the Allies in Tunisia, Libya, and Egypt.

-Panzer, honey?
+Patton's here.
+Patton's here, honey.
 Wake up, you Desert Fox, you.

-“Panzer” is a German word that originally meant “armor,” but has come to mean “tank.”
-This, of course, brings us back to Field Marshal Erwin Rommel, who was nicknamed the “Desert Fox” by the Allies for his quick, unpredictable tactics.
+More Field Marshal Erwin Rommel, who was nicknamed the “Desert Fox” by the Allies for his quick, unpredictable tactics.

 Is it safe?
 It’s not safe.